 Example (Bergonzo): if a 220kg/h flow rate BERGONZO nozzle is provided, set the return pressure at 11bar, supply at 20bar on the delivery to get a 220kg/h flow rate.
-If the return pressure needed is 5bar, instead, act on the V adjusting screw on the pressure governor (see chapter on page 32).
-The flow rate will then be about 95kg/h (see the example showed on the Bergonzo diagram-Fig. 15).
+If the return pressure needed is 5bar, instead, act on the V adjusting screw on the pressure governor.
+The flow rate will then be about 95kg/h (see the example showed on the Bergonzo diagram).